Seahawks defensive tackle Jarran Reed leaves practice with apparent leg injury

-The pace and intensity ratcheted up on the third day of training camp practices for the Seahawks Friday, the first this year which featured the offense and defense working against each other.
+The intensity ratcheted up on the third day of training-camp practice for the Seahawks on Friday, the first this year which featured the offense and defense working against each other.

-It also featured the first possible injury situation of camp worth watching as starting defensive tackle Jarran Reed left early on with what appeared to be a lower leg injury of some sort.
+It also featured the first injury situation of camp worth watching as starting defensive tackle Jarran Reed left early with what appeared to be a lower-leg injury.

-Players and coaches are not available after practice at this point in camp with interviews done via Zoom beforehand, so there was no immediate word on the situation with Reed.

-Reed came up limping after an early drill, and after walking around a little bit then headed into the locker room and did not return.
+Players and coaches were not available after practice as interviews were done via Zoom beforehand, so there was no word on the situation with Reed.
+Reed came up limping after an early drill, and after walking around a little bit headed into the locker room and did not return.

-Poona Ford, the team’s other starting defensive tackle working at the nose tackle position, was also held out late what what appeared to be a calf issue.
-But after receiving some treatment Ford stayed on the field (though he did not see any more action) suggesting it’s not a serious issue, though it’s worth noting Ford also dealt with a calf injury last season.
+Poona Ford, the team’s other starting defensive tackle working at nose tackle, was also held out late in practice with what appeared to be a calf issue.
+But after receiving some treatment Ford stayed on the field (though he did not see any more action) suggesting it’s not a serious issue.
+Ford also dealt with a calf injury last season.

-Reed’s injury may also not be serious — this is the time of year to be ultra cautious with everything, especially with a proven veteran such as Reed.
+Reed’s injury may not be serious.
+This is the time of year to be ultra cautious, especially with a proven veteran.
+Reed is the Seahawks’ best player at what is one of their thinner positions.

-Conversely, Reed is Seattle’s best player at what is one of the thinner positions on the team, having signed a new two-year contract in the offseason worth up to $23 million with $14.1 million guaranteed.

-Seattle has Reed and Ford entrenched as the starters at tackle but the only other tackles on the roster are players with little or no experience — second-year player Bryan Mone, undrafted rookie free agent Cedrick Lattimore and Demarcus Christmas, a sixth-round pick in 2019 who did not play last year due to a back injury.
+The Seahawks have Reed and Ford entrenched as the starters at tackle.
+The only other tackles on the roster are players with little or no experience — second-year player Bryan Mone, undrafted rookie free agent Cedrick Lattimore and Demarcus Christmas, a sixth-round pick in 2019 who did not play last year because of a back injury.

-Christmas filled in for Reed during remaining drills, with Mone serving as Ford’s backup at nose tackle.
+Christmas filled in for Reed during the remaining drills, with Mone serving as Ford’s backup at nose tackle.
 The Seahawks can also use ends L.J.
 Collier and Rasheem Green as tackles on passing downs.

-But having just five true defensive tackles, and only two with significant experience, has led to the thought all summer that the Seahawks would look to sign a veteran free agent.
+Having just five true defensive tackles, and only two with significant experience, has led to the thought that the Seahawks would look to sign a veteran free agent.

 Among tackles still available are two who have been linked to the Seahawks in recent days — Damon “Snacks” Harrison and Marcell Dareus.